jesuslopezpino/ExampleQuery/README.md

 	...
 	@Transient
-	@Reference(fieldName = ORDERS_PRODUCTS_NAME, referenceFor = Customer.CUSTOMER_ORDERS + "."
+	@Reference(referenceFor = Customer.CUSTOMER_ORDERS + "." + CustomerOrder.PRODUCTS_STOCK + "."
-		+ CustomerOrder.PRODUCTS_STOCK + "." + ProductStock.PRODUCT + "." + Product.NAME)
+							+ ProductStock.PRODUCT + "." + Product.NAME)
-	private String ordersProductsName;
+	private String customerOrdersProductName;
 	...

 }
 ```

-`@Reference` annotation has 2 values to define, `fieldName` that it is the field name it self and `referenceFor` that will contain the path to the field that we want to filter, the fields will be separated by `"."`.
+`@Reference` annotation has 1 value to define, `referenceFor` that will contain the path to the field that we want to filter, the fields will be separated by `"."`.

 ## Second Usage (`@Reference`)